 I’d say the combination of the Sapphire Reserve and Freedom Unlimited is still better than any two card Citi combination.

 Freedom Unlimited Summary

-The Freedom Unlimited is the credit card that I’ve spent the most money on over the past year.
+The Freedom Unlimited is the credit card that I’ve spent the most money on over the past few years.
 It’s a vital card as part of an overall strategy for earning Chase Ultimate Rewards points, especially in conjunction with the Sapphire Preferred or Sapphire Reserve.

 Let me make my advice as concise as possible here: if you have the Sapphire Preferred or Sapphire Reserve, then you absolutely should have the Freedom Unlimited so you’re maximizing your return on everyday, non-bonused spending.
 Earning 1.5x Ultimate Rewards points per dollar is excellent.